radio

 lets you denote the confidence interval of an estimate.
 The options are:UnconstrainedCI()

-which will only even perform one round of tasks using the default sample size, returning the SymmetricCI(err: Double)
+which will only even perform one round of tasks using the default sample size, returning the median.SymmetricCI(err: Double)

-which returns the err
+which returns the medianerr

 level confidence.AsymmetricCI(lerr: Double, herr: Double)

-which returns the -lerrr
+which returns the median of an estimate between-lerrr

-level confidence.text
+level confidence.

-is the text of the question shown in a HIT
+is the text of the question shown in aHIT

 and, by default, also as the task title.
-You can override the title by setting the title
+You can override the title by setting thetitle

 : An object that represents a "best estimate".
 This object has the following fields:value